Kamalnl92/collisonDetectionCoppeliasimUR5/README.md

 # problem

-The small spawned objects are not detectable, it should be detectable similarly to the cuboid object.
+The small spawned objects are not collision detectable, it should be collision detectable similarly to the cuboid object.
+You can try that by touching the object against the robot arm at any point.